jzhou316/botnet-detection/README.md

 # botnet-detection
-Topological botnet detection datasets and graph neural network applications
+Topological botnet detection datasets and automatic detection with graph neural networks.

 ## To Load the Botnet Data

-Include the directory `src` in your Python search path (can be done via `sys.path.insert(0, 'path_to_src')`), and import `BotnetDataset` class by `from src.dataset_botnet import BotnetDataset`.
+Include the directory `src` in your Python search path (can be done via `sys.path.insert(0, 'path_to_src')`), and import `BotnetDataset` class by `from src.data.dataset_botnet import BotnetDataset`.

 Load the botnet dataset, which can be compatible with most of the graph learning libraries by specifying the `graph_format` argument:
 ```
+from src.data.dataset_botnet import BotnetDataset

 botnet_dataset_train = BotnetDataset(name='chord', split='train', graph_format='pyg')
 botnet_dataset_val = BotnetDataset(name='chord', split='val', graph_format='pyg')
 botnet_dataset_test = BotnetDataset(name='chord', split='test', graph_format='pyg')